greenelab/lwt-poster/README.md

 - Run `bun install` to install packages
 - Run `bun compile` to gather data
 - Run `bun preview` to open poster in browser
+- Add `?print` to URL to see print preview in browser
 - Run `bun print` to print poster to PDF